 You may also find these plants from other sellers present online.
 However, double-check the ratings and the reviews to ensure that you are buying from a reputed store.

 Growing Monstera Borsigiana may seem like a daunting task at first.
-However, once you get to know about the growing habits of these plants, you will realize that they are easy to grow and do not require any high maintenance.
+Same as monkey face orchid, however, once you get to know about the growing habits of these plants, you will realize that they are easy to grow and do not require any high maintenance.